la2050/archive/_projects/2016/mitú-accelerate-la-diversifying-digital-content-creation-for-regional-social-impact.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/5654638165741-team91.jpg
 project_video: 'https://www.youtube.com/embed/I-2Ao80yxyQ?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  mitú Accelerate LA not only discovers aspiring Latino digital filmmakers, but connects them with key community organizations, educational institutions, and industry partners, with the goal of training them on how to successfully create digital content that speaks to the often overlooked, yet massive, Latino millennial audience.
-As leaders in this field, mitú is focused on giving back by teaching Latino filmmakers to authentically tell their own stories in a way that speaks directly and effective
+  mitú Accelerate LA is a two track program focused on empowering aspiring Latino filmmakers and storytellers to share their powerful stories, and cover some of the most vital issues in the community.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   We will form collaborative partnerships with groups to elevate diverse voices,